jonas-werner/k8s-home-lab-with-vagrant-2025/README.md

 ./deploy.sh
 ```

-5. Access the tutorial web interface (only storage included at this point):

-These will be expanded over time to include more examples.
+5. Access the tutorial web interface (only storage included at this point - they will be expanded over time to include more examples):

 ```bash
 # Get the load balancer IP